pungentmango/montecarlo/README.md

 ## prerequisites:
 In order to build this project, it is suggested that you have [Apache Maven](https://maven.apache.org/) installed.
-You will also need [jdk version 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or later installed
+You will also need [jdk version 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or later installed.

 ## compilation/running:
 In order to compile and run the program, perform the following steps: